Subject name: Psychology

 Subject areas and research focuses in Göttingen

 The integration of GEMI in the Faculty of Biology and Psychology has lead to a strong interest in biopsychological and neuroscientific questions in Göttingen.
 This orientation is amplified by the interconnection with numerous centres and interdisciplinary programmes in which many faculties, Max Planck Institutes and other institutes participate (Bernstein Centre for Computational Neuroscience, German Primate Centre, international M.Sc/Ph.D programmes in neuroscience, Centre for Systems Neuroscience).
 An additional research focus is found in research on judgement and decision making, which comprises fundamental oriented cognitive and sociopsychological aspects as well as applied aspects.
 In addition, the interdisciplinary union of school education, educational psychology and the specialised didactics of the Universität Göttingen in the Centre for Empirical Research into Teaching and Schools (ZeUS) forms the third area of specialisation.
 Göttingen also offers extensive possibilities to gain in-depth knowledge in the subject of methodology and the area of clinical psychology.
-In this area, a postgraduate programme is also offered in cooperation with the Universität Braunschweig to obtain the medical license as a psychological psychotherapist.
-A detailed description of research focuses of the individual departments of GEMI can be found on the homepage of the institute (see right).
+In this area, a postgraduate programme is also offered for master graduates in cooperation with the Universität Braunschweig to obtain the medical license as a psychological psychotherapist.
+A detailed description of research focuses of the individual departments of GEMI can be found on the homepage of the institute (see right or below).